 The joys of being a full-time freelancer are many.
-You can create your own schedule, manage your own income, even work from home in your pajamas eating leftovers all day long.
+You can create your own schedule, manage your own income, and even work from home in your pajamas eating leftovers all day long.
 But it can also present some challenges—particularly when trying to find an apartment.
 You can’t just bust out a W2 whenever a potential landlord wants to see proof of your income.
-Freelancers have to jump through way more hoops to prove that they’ll be able to afford rent each month.
-Here’s everything you should do when you’re applying to a rental while self-employed.
+Freelancers have to jump through way more hoops to prove that they’ll be able to afford the rent each month.

 Gather up your tax documents

 One of the best ways for landlords to see that you make a consistent living is through your tax returns.
 These are official government documents, so they’ll know you’re actually making what you say, and it’ll also allow them to calculate out whether or not you’ll be able to afford the rent.
 Pull together two or three years of your personal tax returns—even if you own a business, landlords are more interested in your personal income.

 Some landlords will want more official proof that you’ve got work coming in.
 They may ask to see 1099s from your clients—any who pay you more than $600 in a year are supposed to send one.
 It won’t parse things out monthly, but it’ll help show that you have actual work coming in from legitimate sources.

 The downside of tax returns, from a landlord’s perspective, is that they don’t show how much you make on a month-by-month basis.
 (Perhaps you made all your income in two months last year, and you would have struggled to pay rent the other months.)
 Calm their fears by putting together three months of bank statements showing consistent income and a steady balance.